-The Four Elements of Project Management
+The 4 Elements of Project Management

 As a project manager, it can be easy to lose sight of the core elements that make up any project.
 Each of these elements ties into the others, and together, they form the fabric that is your project.
-Understanding what these are and how they interrelate can help make you a more effective PM, regardless of your industry or niche.
+Understanding these and how they interrelate can help make you a more effective PM, regardless of your industry or niche.

-A Look at the Prime 4
+A Look at the Prime 4 in Summary

-The prime four elements in your project (in any project, actually), include the following:
+The prime four elements in your project (in any project, actually) include the following:

 - Time – Time is a fickle thing.
 It’s both concrete and ephemeral.
 And it has an immense impact on your project.
-Time impacts every area of your project, throughout its duration.
-You’ll need to keep a close eye on “time” in the form of task durations, milestone achievements, project progress, dependencies and much more.
+Time impacts every area of your project throughout its duration.
+You’ll need to keep a close eye on “time” in the form of task durations, milestone achievements, project progress, dependencies, and much more.

 - Money – If there’s one thing more important to your project than time or resources, it’s money.
 Money impacts every aspect of project completion, from paying your team members to the cost of materials and components, ensuring that you have those resources available to you in the first place and more.
-Money also implies profit, which may not be something relegated only to the end of the project.
+Money also implies profit, which may not be relegated only to the end of the project.

 You and Your Team